philuttley/statistical-inference/_episodes/10-mle_model_fitting.md

 {: .callout}

-## Weighted least squares in Python with `curve_fit`
+## Weighted least squares estimation in Python with the lmfit package

 We already saw how to use Scipy's `curve_fit` function to carry out a linear regression fit with error bars on $$y$$ values not included.
 The `curve_fit` routine uses non-linear least-squares to fit a function to data (i.e. it is not restricted to linear least-square fitting) and if the error bars are provided it will carry out a weighted-least-squares fit, which is what we need to obtain a goodness-of-fit (see below).
 As well as returning the MLEs, `curve_fit` also returns the covariance matrix evaluated at the minimum chi-squared, which allows errors on the MLEs to be estimated.

-An important difference between `curve_fit` and the other minimisation approaches discussed above, is that `curve_fit` implicitly calculates the weighted-least squares from the given model, data and errors.
-I.e. we do not provide our `ChiSq` function given above, only our model function (which also needs a subtle change in inputs, see below).
-Note that the model parameters need to be unpacked for `curve_fit` to work (input parameters given by `*parm` instead of `parm` in the function definition arguments).
-The `curve_fit` function does not return the function value (i.e. the minimum chi-squared) as a default, so we need to use our own function to calculate this.
-We'll demonstrate the approach with the following example, which we will follow throughout the rest of this episode.
+However, while `curve_fit` can be used on its own to fit models to data and obtain MLEs and their errors, we will instead carry out weighted least squares estimation using the Python lmfit package, which enables a range of optimisiation methods to be used and provides some powerful functionality for fitting models to data and determining errors.
+We will use lmfit throughout the reminder of this course.
+It's documentation can be found [here][lmfit_doc], but it can be difficult to follow without some prior knowledge of the statistical methods being used.
+Therefore we advise you first to follow the tutorials given in this and the following episodes, before following the lmfit online documentation for a more detailed understanding of the package and its capabilities.

+> ## Model fitting with lmfit, in a nutshell
+> Lmfit can be used to fit models to data by minimising the output (or sum of squares of the output) of a so-called _objective function_, which the user provides for the situation being considered.
+For weighted least squares, the objective function calculates and returns a vector of weighted residuals $$(y_{i} - y_{\rm model}(x_{i}))/err(y_{i})$$, while for general maximum likelihood estimation, the objective function should return a scalar quantity, such as the negative log-likelihood.
+The inputs to the objective function are the model itself (e.g. the name of a separate model function), the data ($$x$$ and $$y$$ values and $$y$$ errors), a special `Parameters` object which contains and controls the model parameters to be estimated (or assumed) and any other arguments to be used by the objective function.
+> Lmfit is a highly developed package with considerably more (and more complex) functionality and classes than we will outline here.
+However, for simplicity and the purpose of this course, we present below some streamlined information about the classes which we will use for fitting models to data in this and following episodes.
+>
+> - The `Parameters` object is a crucial feature of lmfit which enables quite complex constraints to be applied to the model parameters, e.g. freezing some and freeing others, or setting bounds which limit the range of parameter values to be considered by the fit, or even defining parameters using some expression of one or more of the other model parameters.
+A `Parameters` object is a dictionary of a number of separate `Parameter` objects (one per parameter) with keywords corresponding to the properties of the parameter, such as the `value` (which can be used to set the starting value or return the current value), `vary` (set `True` or `False` if the parameter is allowed to vary in the fit or is frozen at a fixed value), and `min` or `max` to set bounds.
+The `Parameters` object name must be the first argument given to the objective function that is minimised.
+> - The `Minimizer` object is used to set up the minimisation approach to be used.
+This includes specifying the objective function to be used, the associated `Parameters` object and any other arguments and keywords used by the objective function.
+Lmfit can use a wide variety of minimisation approaches from Scipy's `optimize` module as well as other modules (e.g. `emcee` for Markov Chain Monte Carlo - MCMC - fitting) and the approach to be used (and any relevant settings) are also specified when assigning a `Minimizer` object.
+The minimisation (i.e. the fit) is itself done by applying the `minimize()` method to the `Minimizer` object.
+> - The results of the fit (and more besides) are given by the `MinimizerResult` object, which is produced as the output of the `minimize()` method and includes the best-fitting parameter values (the MLEs), the best-fitting value(s) of the objective function and (if determined) the parameter covariance matrix, chi-squared and degrees of freedom and possibly other test statistics.
+Note that the `MinimizerResult` and `Minimizer` objects can also be used in other functions, e.g. to produce confidence contour plots or other useful outputs.
+{: .callout}

 ### Fitting the energy-dependence of the pion-proton scattering cross-section